 The Texel National Park stretches along the entire west coast of Texel from the lighthouse to the southern tip.
 It is one of the Texel attractions that we particularly recommend for a holiday on Texel.
 This includes the dune regions as well as the forests and bird protection areas.
 It is crossed by bike and hiking trails and offers an original nature experience.
 We stayed at our trip in Apartment Hotel Bos en Duin * which is located on the edge of the forest area of the national park in the interior of the island.
 From here you have great opportunities for cycling and hiking on quiet country roads and forest roads.
 We especially enjoyed the absolute peace, which you can enjoy in the middle of nature.

 Follow us on our trip to the Texel attractions in Petar's video and discover more tips for a holiday on Texel on the North Sea:

 Questions and Answers

-- Where is Texel Island? - It is located in the Dutch province of North Holland and is the southernmost island in the Wadden Sea.
+- Where is the island of Texel? - It is located in the Dutch province of North Holland and is the southernmost island in the Wadden Sea.

-- How long do you take the ferry to Texel? - The crossing takes 20 minutes.
-The ferry departs every hour on weekdays between 6: 30 and 21: 30 from Den Helder.
+- How long do you take the ferry to Texel? - The crossing takes 8211 minutes.
+The ferry leaves Den Helder every hour on weekdays between 20:6 and 30:21.
 On Sundays and public holidays and depending on the season, the ferry service starts later.
 Exact and current information is available at the Website of the ferry.

 - Is the island of Texel car-free? - No, cars can drive on Texel.
 However, there are many narrow country roads where you rarely see cars.
 There you tend to meet tractors and farmers who drive to their fields.